 Another sure bet for those looking to take home gifts is Firefly (839 12th Street).
 If you’re more in the mood to shop for a one-of-a-kind wardrobe piece, try Jayde (823 12th Street).

-During our quick trip to Paso, we did manage to pull ourselves from the tasting rooms and restaurants long enough to head out on an adventure or two.
+Don’t worry; Paso isn’t all about the wine.
+There are actually quite a few adventurous things to do in Paso Robles, too.
+During our quick trip, we did manage to pull ourselves from the tasting rooms and restaurants long enough to head out on an adventure or two.
 One morning, we did a trail ride through the Calcareous Vineyard with Outback Trail Rides.

 Of course, Paso being located on California’s beautiful central coast, there are plenty of other nearby options as well.
 The quaint beach towns of Cambria, Morro Bay and Pismo Beach are just a hop, skip and jump away.
 There’s also a water park in town!